BOOKS BY ALICE A. BAILEY

 Earlier—many years earlier—I stated in A Treatise on White Magic that I was an initiate of a certain standing but that my anonymity would be preserved.
 Years later owing to this mistake of

-available in a book entitled Discipleship in the New Age.
-Volume II of
+in a book entitled Discipleship in the New Age.
+Volume II of this book

 A.A.B., I am apparently in the position of contradicting or reversing myself and so changing my policy.
 Actually I am not doing so.
 The spread of the teaching alters circumstances and the need of humanity demands at times a changed approach.
 There is nothing static in the evolution of truth.
 It has long been my intention to do all that was necessary to bring the fact of the Hierarchy and its membership more definitely before the public and in a more arresting way.